Mass and rate of hierarchical black hole mergers in young, globular and nuclear star clusters: Methods

 \section{Methods}

-We consider four different environments: i) the field, where hierarchical mergers are not possible, ii) young star clusters (YSCs), which are the main birth site of massive stars in the local Universe (e.g. \citealt{portegieszwart2010}), iii) globular clusters (GCs), and iv) nuclear star clusters (NSCs).

-To evaluate the properties of first-generation mergers, we start from catalogs of single and binary BHs obtained with population-synthesis simulations.
-When the first generation BHs merge, we estimate the relativistic kick $v_{\rm kick}$ and the escape velocity from the parent star cluster $v_{\rm esc}$.
+We consider four different environments: i) the field, where hierarchical mergers are not possible, ii) young star clusters (YSCs), which are the main birth site of massive stars in the local Universe (e.g. \cite{portegieszwart2010}), iii) globular clusters (GCs), and iv) nuclear star clusters (NSCs).
+To evaluate the properties of 1g mergers, we start from catalogs of single and binary BHs obtained with population-synthesis simulations.
+When the 1g BHs merge, we estimate the relativistic kick $v_{\rm kick}$ and the escape velocity from the parent star cluster $v_{\rm esc}$.
 If $v_{\rm kick}<v_{\rm esc}$, we assume that the merger remnant remains bound to its parent star cluster and can pair with another BH dynamically.
 We estimate the mass and spin of the merger remnant and of its new companion, as detailed below.
 Then, we randomly draw a new delay time between previous and next merger.
 If the sum of the new delay time and the previous one is shorter than the Hubble time, we repeat the loop for another generation.